dtandersen/factorio-lan-vagrant/README.md

 The intended audience is users with basic familiarity with the command line.

+# Introduction

+Factorio has a headless server, but it only runs on Linux, which presents a problem for Windows users.
+Luckily, VirtualBox can run a Linux VM on Windows.

+VMs can be tricky to setup.
+This is where Vagrant comes in.
+Vagrant starts a VM and runs scripts on it to configure it.
+This is accomplished with a Vagrantfile.

+The final piece is Docker.
+Docker runs application containers.
+In this case, it runs the Factorio container.
+Docker containers are easy to upggrade, which is good, because Factorio has lots of updates during experimental cycles.

 # Usage

 ## Before you begin

 Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 ## Quick Start

-Copy and paste the Vagrantfile and docker-compose.yml into some directory, e.g. `C:\Users\You\Factorio`.
-If you know how to use git (recommend [TortoiseGit](https://tortoisegit.org/download/) for beginners) you can clone this repository.
+* Copy and paste the Vagrantfile and docker-compose.yml into a directory, e.g. `C:\Users\You\Factorio`, or clone this repository with git (recommend [TortoiseGit](https://tortoisegit.org/download/) for beginners).

-Open a command prompt by pressing WIN+R and running `cmd`.
+* Press WIN+R and run `cmd` to open a command prompt.

-Now change the directory to `C:\Users\You\Factorio` by typing `cd C:\Users\You\Factorio`.
+* Type `cd C:\Users\You\Factorio` to change the directory to `C:\Users\You\Factorio`.

-Now type `vagrant up` to start the VM.
+* Run `vagrant up` to start the VM.

-A window with Ubuntu will open and various things will start installing.

-After installation is complete open Factorio, browse LAN games, and the server should appear.
+Ubuntu will start and install various things.
+After installation completes, open Factorio, browse LAN games, and the server should appear.

+A `factorio` directory is created with configuration files, mods, and saves.

 ## Log into the VM

-In order to change server settings it's required to login to the server.
+To change server settings it's necessary to login to the server.
 This can be done through VirtualBox or ssh.

 ### Login with Virtual Box

 If the VM isn't already visible, open VirtualBox and double click Factorio.

 Login with username: vagrant and password: vagrant.
 The keyboard and mouse are now stuck inside the VM.
 To return to control the desktop press right CTRL.

 ### Login with ssh (advanced)